guna-sd/SI/README.md

 - **Context Sensitivity**: SI's understanding of context may be limited, resulting in inaccuracies when dealing with complex instructions.

-- **Dependency on Language Models**: SI's performance relies on the underlying language model [TinyLlama](https://github.com/jzhang38/TinyLlama), and updates to language models may impact its behavior.
+- **Dependency on Language Models**: SI's performance relies on the underlying language model and updates to language models may impact its behavior.

 ## Contributing

- I am eager to welcome any valuable contributions to improve SI and make it even more powerful and user-friendly.
+ I am eager to welcome any valuable contributions to improve SI and make it even more powerful and user-friendly and more efficient.

 ## Contact

 If you have any questions, suggestions, or feedback, please reach me out on [shellbotquery@gmail.com](shellbotquery@gmail.com).

 ## development
-This project is still under development.
+This project is still under development...